neondatabase/website/content/docs/introduction/roadmap.md

 And here's a glimpse at the features we'll be taking on next:

-## More regions
+### More regions

 Adding regional support for Australia.

+### Account management

-* **Organization support**
+**Organization support**

 We are adding features to support using Neon in your organization.
 Later, we'll add support for managing individual teams within the organization as well.

+### Developer workflow

-* **Additional branch restore features**
+**Additional branch restore features**

 We'll also be adding more capabilities to branch restore, like restoring to another branch's history via timestamp or LSN, binary search to locate your LSN, and a schema comparison tool.

-* **Improvements to Vercel integration**
+**Improvements to Vercel integration**

 Adding support for GitHub and Bitbucket as part of the Vercel integration.
 Additionally, to ensure that users of the integration that access Neon from Vercel's serverless environment do not run out of connections, we're changing the database connection settings added to a Vercel project to pooled connections by default.

 ## A brief history of time